ArielAmzalak/WBAPI_Doc/doc/address-messages.md

 ## Error Handling

 If the area code of the phone number for the given country is not correct, businesses will be unable to request the address message from the recipient.
-For example, businesses will be unable to request an address message from a recipient that has the country as “India” but has a phone number with an area code of "65".
+For example, businesses will be unable to request an address message from a recipient that has the country as India but has a phone number with an area code of "65".

 Once the address message is sent, the business waits for the user to fill in the address and send it back.
 The user entered address is shared through the [webhook](/docs/whatsapp/cloud-api/guides/set-up-webhooks) registered in the [setup process](/docs/whatsapp/cloud-api/guides/set-up-webhooks).